smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 ::annual anniversary::anniversary
 ::anonymous stranger::stranger
 ;::aquamarine in color::aquamarine
-:*:armed gunm::gunm
+;::armed gunm::gunm
 ::artificial prosthesis::prosthesis
 ::as of late::lately
-::as per::per
+;::as per::per
-::as per usual::as usual
+;::as per usual::as usual
 ::ascend up::ascend
 ;::ask a question::ask
 ;::ask the question::ask